About Our Adoption Programs

 Our adoption fee is never more than $400 and is payable, in full, at the time of actual adoption.
 Our fee covers all of the vetting listed above as well as supplements, additional vet care, training, toys, bedding etc.

 After the Adoption

-A few weeks after the adoption and at your convenience a volunteer will visit your home to see how everyone is adjusting and answer any questions you may have about your new family member.
+A few weeks after the adoption, and at your convenience, a volunteer will visit your home to see how everyone is adjusting and answer any questions you may have about your new family member.
 Please remember that all of the dogs in our rescue or at our events have come from high kill shelters or desperate living situations and it’s only in their best interest, and yours, that we confirm the adoption match was a good one.
 This is a great time to ask any training questions too!